-As any gardener will tell you, getting outdoors into the fresh air is great for your physical and mental wellbeing.
+As any gardener will tell you, getting outdoors in the fresh air is great for your physical and mental wellbeing.

-It improves people’s physical and mental health by gently increasing their activity levels, working alongside others.
+It improves our physical and mental health by gently increasing their activity levels, while also giving us the opportunity to work alongside others.

 Improve your wellbeing by joining our GreenCare project

-We have allotments in Haverhill, Bury St Edmunds and Ipswich which offer people the opportunity to learn about gardening and contribute to the creation of a thriving growing space that benefits everyone.
-People can also make new friends and get support from other group members.
+We have allotments in Haverhill, Bury St Edmunds and Ipswich which offer you the opportunity to learn about gardening and contribute to the creation of a thriving growing space that benefits everyone.
+You can also make new friends and get support from other group members.

 - Haverhill – second and fourth Thursday of each month, 12.30pm – 3.30pm

 - Bury St Edmunds – first and third Friday of each month, 10.00am – 1.00pm